homebridge-eufy-security/plugin/README.md

 -   Optional settings: You can change the default mapping of the security modes.
 Currently HomeKit only has the following modes and they cannot be renamed:
     -   Home, Away, Night, Off

+## Doorbell
+To use the livestream feature of the doorbell, you must install ffmpeg as well `npm i ffmpeg-for-homebridge`

+The doorbell support is still a work in progress and needs more testing.
+Please use [this](https://github.com/samemory/homebridge-eufy-security/discussions/32) discussion to share your experience.

 ## Current Support

 | Eufy Device   | Supported Functions             | HomeKit                               |